 Perhaps consider an optional half-day excursion to Sarajevo’s surrounding hills and traditional villages.
 Enjoy lunch at a local restaurant and visit the Tunnel Museum to gain an insight into the 700 metre tunnel which provided a lifeline to people living in the besieged capital.
 Separated from Bosnia by the towering Dinaric Alps, a warm Mediterranean climate prevails in Herzegovina.
 Travel between the two notably different landscapes by local bus and arrive in Mostar on the banks of the Neretva river.
 Mostar thrived under Turkish rule in the 15th and 16th centuries, and the cobblestone streets of the city’s old Ottoman town are the perfect place to begin.
 Be sure to cross Stari Most, the famous stone bridge rebuilt in 2004, for wonderful views of the historic buildings and the mountains beyond.

-This is a suggested itinerary based on traditional 3-star hotels – speak to a Regent Balkans Specialist to tailor-make your own itinerary or upgrade to 4-star hotels.
+This is a suggested itinerary based on traditional 3-star hotels – speak to a Regent Balkans Specialist to tailor-make your own itinerary, upgrade to 4-star hotels or save money by taking the public bus or train to travel in-between the cities.

 Fly to Sarajevo and check in to the hotel for two nights.
 Perhaps head out to soak up the lively evening atmosphere at the cafés and bars of the old town or jazz clubs of the city centre.